 Like most fitness logos, you will see equipment and an illustration of a muscular person.
 This one by Hit Fit SF gives us a different side to this.
 Their logo shows two people working out.
 The wordmark appears slanted to signify movement.
 Plus, two people doing various exercises paint a picture in fitness junkies’ heads.
 It’s another common element in fitness logo ideas to show power, energy, and strength.

 Bold text and colors are usually associated with fitness logo ideas.
 However, Utopia moved away from that identity and created a luxurious logo.
 It oozes sophistication because of the gold coloring.
 Its minimalist style adds to its elegance and style.
 What looks like an infinity symbol also depicts a continuity that emanates grit and the willingness to stay fit and healthy.

 Like Utopia, the Carina Chirila Fitness logo doesn’t have the same branding style as most gyms.
 According to Red Kite Design, the logo incorporates Chirila’s philosophy and her initials.
 Aside from this, it also shows the importance of trainer-client relationship and her values such as trust, empathy, and reliability.

 Image credit: Imprint Design

 Here’s a fitness logo that uses striking colors and text to get the right attention.
-Unique Fitness uses a combo of lettermark and wordmark for their logo.
+Unique Fitness uses a combo of lettermark and wordmark for its logo.
 The single letter U represents the members or clients.
-Alternatively, it also means “It’s all about U” to signify the goals of any individual that comes in the gym.
+Alternatively, it also means “It’s all about U” to signify the goals of any individual that comes to the gym.

 9. Kraft Fitness